jacksonllee/iso639/README.md

 * ISO 639-3 alternative language names (the "print" ones)
 * ISO 639-3 alternative language names (the "inverted" ones)

-Only exact matching is done (there's no fuzzy string matching of any sort).
 As soon as a match is found, `Language.match` returns a `Language` instance.
 If there isn't a match, a `LanguageNotFoundError` is raised.